ser94mor/3d-object-tracking/README.md

 ![graph.png](pics/graph.png)

-From the visual graph analysis I cannot extract any useful information regarding which combination is the best and suggest relying on scoring.
-However, we can see that at the image #3 the LiDAR has an outlier.
-From the
+From the visual graph one can identify the LiDAR-derived TTC outlier for the image #3.

 #### Building and Running